• Skip to primary navigation

 Source Agency: National Library of Medicine

-Affected individuals usually survive 8 to 10 years after the appearance of symptoms, but the course of the disease can range from 1 to 25 years.
+Individuals with Alzheimer's disease usually survive 8 to 10 years after the appearance of symptoms, but the course of the disease can range from 1 to 25 years.
 Survival is usually shorter in individuals diagnosed after age 80 than in those diagnosed at a younger age.
-Death usually results from pneumonia, malnutrition, or general body wasting (inanition).
+In Alzheimer's disease, death usually results from pneumonia, malnutrition, or general body wasting (inanition).

 Courtesy of MedlinePlus from the National Library of Medicine.